sbulav/sbulav.github.io/_posts/2022-06-07-aws-calico-implementing-on-existing-cluster.md

 ```

 <img width="1781" alt="Screenshot 2022-06-07 at 14 43 49" src="https://user-images.githubusercontent.com/28604639/172375218-8cd551db-0041-46a5-b548-b3bffbe6e406.png">

+* calico-node: Calico-node runs on every Kubernetes cluster node as a
+  DaemonSet.
+It is responsible for enforcing network policy, setting up routes
+  on the nodes, plus managing any virtual interfaces for IPIP, VXLAN, or
+  WireGuard.
+* calico-typha: Typha is a stateful proxy for the Kubernetes API server.
+It's
+  used by every calico-node pod to query and watch Kubernetes resources without
+  putting excessive load on the Kubernetes API server.
+The Tigera Operator
+  automatically scales the number of Typha instances as the cluster size grows.
+* calico-kube-controllers: Runs a variety of Calico specific controllers that
+  automate synchronization of resources.
+For example, when a Kubernetes node is
+  deleted, it tidies up any IP addresses or other Calico resources associated
+  with the node.

 ### Verify that Pods on different nodes can communicate with each other